-The superintendent may use any means available to request the removal of personal websites that substantially disrupt the school environment or that utilize school system or individual school names, logos, or trademarks without permission.
+The superintendent may use any means available to request the removal of personal websites that substantially disrupt the school environment or utilize school system or individual school names, logos, or trademarks without permission.

-TITLE I PARENT AND FAMILY ENGAGEMENT (Policy 1320/3560)
+Title I Parent and Family Engagement (Policy 1320/3560)

 The Board of Education recognizes the value of family engagement in a child's academic success and believes that the education of children is an ongoing cooperative partnership between the home and the school.
 Parents and other family members are their children's first teachers; therefore, the continued involvement of parents and other family members in the educational process is most important in fostering and improving educational achievement.
 School system officials shall strive to support parents and provide parents and other family members with meaningful opportunities to become involved in the programs offered by the Title I schools.
-The board encourages parents and other family members to participate in the design and implementation of the programs and activities in order to increase the effectiveness of the school system's Title I program in helping students meet state and local achievement standards.